Bipinmahat1/PickuplineGenerator/README.md

 # 💘 Pickup Line Generator

 A web-based Pickup Line Generator powered by **OpenAI's GPT-4**.
-Users can select the style of pickup line—whether it's **funny, flirty, cheesy, bold, simple, nerdy, or romantic**—and the app generates a creative pickup line on demand.
+Users can select the style of pickup line—whether it's **funny, flirty, cheesy, bold, simple, nerdy, or romantic** and the app generates a creative pickup line on demand.

 Built with **Python Flask** for the backend, **OpenAI API** for AI-powered text generation, and a sleek responsive frontend using **HTML, CSS, and JavaScript**.